 Thanks for the feedback!

 Thanks!
 It's good to hear someone else appreciates the realistic-ish spaceship movement.
 I personally think that's a defining feature of the game.
-I have questioned my decision many times after getting feedback saying "the controls suck" (while player expects the speed and direction to change instantaneously).1 year ago
+I have questioned my decision many times after getting feedback saying "the controls suck" (while player expects the speed and direction to change instantaneously).2 years ago